viceodev/viceo-art-board/Readme.md

 Hahaha, I am just playing around.

 This is a personal Project that was inspired by a need.
-I wanted to have a personal utility tool where I could scribble my signature on and download with ease.
+I wanted to have a personal utility tool where I could scribble my signature on and download it with ease.
 This want or need - i am still confused what it is😂 - gave birth to this project.

 I learnt a lot about the Canvas API which is the core tool this was built on.